Skip to main content

 Heavy White Scale on Pool Tiles

-Signs It's Time to Clean Your Pool Tiles (Before They Get Damaged)
+Signs It's Time to Clean Your Pool Tile

-Quick Answer: If you see white scale, dark stains, rough textures, or crumbling grout along your pool’s waterline, it’s time for professional tile cleaning.
-Removing buildup early protects your tile, grout, and pool structure from lasting damage.
+Quick Answer: If you see white scale or hard water calcium buildup along your pool’s waterline, spillways or water features, it’s time for professional tile cleaning.
+Removing buildup early protects your tile, grout, and pool interior from lasting damage.

 Why Clean Pool Tiles Matter